D-Pottsy/D-Pottsy.github.io/_pages/about.md

 Welcome to my website!

 I am a Research Associate working at the University of Leicester, within the Earth Observation Science group.
+My current research focuses on high resolution methane observations and WRF modelling.

 Some examples of current work: